 Other signs and symptoms of dehydration include confusion when very dehydrated.

-This can cause palpitations and that feeling when your heart is beating out of your chest can induce anxiety or feel very much like an anxiety attack.
+This can cause palpitations and that feeling when your heart is pounding and beating out of your chest can induce anxiety.

 Add fruit to it if you don’t like plain water.
 Get a beautiful water carrier for a little encouragement or get a water infuser such as this one.

 Let’s stay hydrated for our physical and mental health.